cs440lang/lectures/slides/12-plresearch.md

 - *Personal projects*: play with advanced types/type-systems or experimental languages for a glimpse of the future

-- *Undergraduate research*: talk to PL research faculty (Dr. Farzaneh)
+- *Undergraduate research*: talk to PL faculty (Dr. Derakhshan and Dr. Korel) for research opportunities

 ---